dsohk/rancher-devsecops-workshop/docs/part-3.md

 In GitHub, navigate to your forked repoistory.
 Find the code in `Jenkinsfile` and replace `yourname` with your github account name.

-Click on the Jenkinsfile to open & hit edit to change the file content in Github
+Click on the Jenkinsfile to open & `Edit this file` to make changes to you forked repo in Github
 ![Forked repo visibility in your GitHub Account](./images/step3-part2-forking-spring-petclinic-how-to-edit-jenkinsfile.png)

 Look for section below in Jenkin files & replace `yourname` to `Your Github ID`